 Session Outline

-This presentation aims to showcase the operational aspects of our innovative mentoring model, which has significantly enhanced student engagement and satisfaction within the Department of Management for our cohort of 500 BSc students.
+This presentation showcases our innovative mentoring model, which has significantly enhanced student engagement and satisfaction within the Department of Management for our 500 BSc students.
 We will outline the structure, relationships, and expectations from both mentors and mentees, highlighting the unique collaboration between professional services staff and academics.
+By the end of this session, we hope the audience will be inspired to explore different mentoring approaches, understand peer practices, and learn how to impact individual students on a large scale.

-As part of our session, we will ask audience members (in small groups) to consider mentoring scenarios where they feel they have made a positive impact on a student or group of students.
-We will ask how they knew they made an impact, if there were other groups/staff/students who contributed to this, and if this impact could have extended further.
-The authors will facilitate feedback to the wider group.
-The purpose of this is to share best practice between peers.
+As part of our session, we will ask audience members to consider mentoring scenarios where they feel they’ve positively impacted students.
+We will ask how they knew, if other groups contributed to this, and if this impact could have extended further.
+The authors will facilitate feedback to the wider group with the intention to share best practices between peers.
+We will use Mentimeter to facilitate discussion.

+Our presentation will balance operational details with real-life student impact.
+We'll also highlight how our mentoring model incorporates Equality, Diversity, and Inclusion (EDI) and Widening Participation (WP) principles to ensure all students receive the support they need to succeed.
 By sharing our journey and the outcomes of our mentoring model, we hope to inspire other institutions to adopt similar approaches, ultimately enhancing student engagement and success across the sector.

 Learning Outcomes